raimue/ssl-cert-check/README.md

  - `./ssl-cert-check <days> <certspec1,certspec2,...>`
  - `./ssl-cert-check <days> --list=<FILE>`
+ - `./ssl-cert-check <days> --glob=<FILE>`

 This tool will warn you if any of the specified certificates expires in the next \<days> days.
-If the --list syntax is used, the file is expected to contain one certspec per line.
+If the --list mode is used, the file is expected to contain one certspec per line.
+Similarly, --glob mode expects one certspec per line, but it will be evaluated as a wildcard glob pattern.

 ## Parameters